hydrusnetwork/hydrus/docs/database_migration.md

 *   Hit 'move files now' again to make this happen.
 This should be fast since it is just moving a bunch of folders across the same partition.

 *   With everything now 'non-portable' and hence decoupled from the db, you can now easily migrate the install and db to 'hydrus_db' simply by shutting the client down and moving the install folder in a file explorer.
-*   Update your shortcut to the new client.exe location and try to boot.
+*   Update your shortcut to the new hydrus_client.exe location and try to boot.

 *   Update your backup scheme to match your new locations.
 *   Enjoy a much faster client.